Wildlife of the United Arab Emirates: Flora

 A wide range of plants is associated with the many types of habitat in the United Arab Emirates.
-One of these types is the sabkha, an area in which salty water has flooded the land shallowly and later evaporated, leaving crusty salt pans.
+One of these types is the sabkha, an area in which salty water has flooded the land and evaporated, leaving crusty salt pans.
 These occur on the western part of the Gulf Coast but also among dunes inland.
 The plants found on their edges are salt-tolerant members of Salicornioideae and Zygophyllum.

 At inland sites Zygophyllum qatarense predominates along with grasses such as Aeluropus lagopoides and Panicum turgidum.
 Sandy plains further east along the coast from the sabkha region have occasional dwarf tamarisk trees and such plants as Caroxylon imbricatum and Zygophyllum mandavillei, and in coastal lagoons, and in creeks further east, the white mangrove is plentiful.
-Mangroves are also found in the emirate of Abu Dhabi, particularly in a national park to the east of the island of Abu Dhabi.
+Mangroves are also found in a national park to the east of the island of Abu Dhabi.